FRC2713/Robot2020-ACE/README.md

 ### Dependencies

 Components can be dependent on other Components, and low level classes.
 Components should not be dependent on Events or Actions.
-Components can use the getComponents method to retrieve other Components.
+Components can use the getComponent method to retrieve other Components.

 # RobotContainer